InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

-typeof undefined // 'undefined' typeof true // 'boolean' typeof Symbol() // 'symbol' typeof b // b is not declared,but it still can be displayed as underfined
+typeof undefined // 'undefined' typeof true // 'boolean' typeof Symbol() // 'symbol' typeof b // b is not declared,but it still can be displayed as undefined
 ```

 For object,  `typeof` will always display `object`, except **function**: